jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Delete task

-Delete task is a feature of the Tick It site, users will have
+Delete task is a feature of the Tick It site giving users the ability to delete their owned tasks at their will.

 <details>
 <summary>Delete task image</summary>